unkwntech/CornacopiaOfLunacy/D&D/School of Shadows Wizard.md

 # School of Shadows Wizard

+Many look to the stars for inspiration, you however look to the shadows.
+As a member of the School of Shadows you seek to hide yourself your actions, and sometimes your intentions.
+While some find themselves suited lay in wait using the shadows as cover, others of your ilk find the shadows a place to obtain information and seek out knowledge.

 ## Shadow's Apprentice

 Beginning when you select this school at 2nd level, you gain darkvision to a range of 60 feet, or gain an additional 60 feet if you already have darkvision.
 You gain proficiency in stealth.
-You gain proficiency in any intimidation, pursuasion or deception checks that rely on your use of illusion.
+You gain proficiency in any intimidation, persuasion or deception checks that rely on your use of illusion.

 ### Shadow's Disguise